History of Hong Kong in Timeline

 September 2020: Waterspout at Hong Kong International Airport

-October 2020: Arrest of Pro-Democracy Politicians
+October 2020: Arrest of pro-democracy politicians

-November 2020: Cryptocurrency Trading Restrictions Proposed
+November 2020: Proposed Law Restricting Cryptocurrency Trading

 In November 2020, Hong Kong's Financial Services and the Treasury Bureau proposed a new law that will restrict cryptocurrency trading to professional investors only.

-2020: Second Olympic gold medal
+2020: Second Olympic Gold Medal

-2020: Decline in Visitors
+2020: Sharp Decline in Incoming Visitors

 Since 2020, there has been a sharp decline in incoming visitors due to tight COVID-19 travel restrictions.